alphagov/paas-tech-docs/source/documentation/managing_apps/restarts.md

 For more information, refer to the Cloud Foundry documentation on how:

-- to configure Cloud Foundry for [high availability](https://docs.cloudfoundry.org/concepts/high-availability.html#cf-ha) [external link]
+- to configure Cloud Foundry for [high availability](https://docs.cloudfoundry.org/concepts/high-availability.html#cf-ha)
-- Cloud Foundry moves your app instances between servers [(evacuations)](https://docs.cloudfoundry.org/devguide/deploy-apps/app-lifecycle.html#evacuation) [external link]
+- Cloud Foundry moves your app instances between servers using [evacuations](https://docs.cloudfoundry.org/devguide/deploy-apps/app-lifecycle.html#evacuation)
-- Cloud Foundry requests a shutdown of your app instance [(shutdowns)](https://docs.cloudfoundry.org/devguide/deploy-apps/app-lifecycle.html#shutdown) [external link]
+- Cloud Foundry requests a [shutdown of your app instance](https://docs.cloudfoundry.org/devguide/deploy-apps/app-lifecycle.html#shutdown)

 ### 404s after commands that restart your app